 Your doors don't close properly.

-If your doors aren’t shutting properly or are getting stuck with some frequency, don’t blame your contractor—blame your foundation.
-If you’re experiencing either of these issues, you may have foundation or settling issues, says Corey Fager, owner of real estate solutions company Buying Houses: Nashville.
+If your doors aren't shutting properly or are getting stuck more frequently than you'd like, don't blame your contractor—blame your foundation, says Corey Fager, owner of real estate solutions company, Buying Houses: Nashville.

-“You’ll want to determine if your foundation is finished settling or if there are active shifts in the soil,” Fager says.
-“A sign of active settling or foundation shifts are new cracks in the drywall or ceiling.
-Settling is fairly common in a lot of areas, especially in new houses.
-If you see new cracks appearing or doors that are getting harder to close, you may want to call a foundation company to determine if reinforcement is needed.”
+"You'll want to determine if your foundation is finished settling or if there are active shifts in the soil," he says.
+"A sign of active settling or foundation shifts are new cracks in the drywall or ceiling."
+And and if those cracks are getting larger and harder to close, Fager says it's time to call a foundation company.

 Your windows won't open.